andyfitzsuse/andyfitz.github.io/index.md

   </path>
 </svg>
 <h4>Top 360° Reviews</h4>
-peers, leadership, team members, & others
+As rated by leadership, peers, &amp; team members
 </div>
 <div>
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="-0.2 -0.2 33 32.5"><path d="M25.77 20.24c.1.16.13.35.1.53a7.38 7.38 0 0 1-2.37 3.98.63.63 0 0 0-.16.18.25.25 0 0 0 0 .2.23.23 0 0 0 .2.09c.17-.05.33-.11.5-.2.7-.4 1.3-.92 1.81-1.55l.9-1.11c.53-.75.94-1.6 1.18-2.5.21-.72.4-1.45.63-2.17.09-.27.2-.53.33-.78l.18-.2h.06c.06.18.13.36.17.56.1.61.12 1.23.04 1.85-.08.8-.25 1.59-.49 2.36-.17.47-.4.92-.68 1.33a18.36 18.36 0 0 1-2.5 3.24 17 17 0 0 1-2.42 1.96.3.3 0 0 0-.06.2.23.23 0 0 0 .17.12c.17 0 .34-.02.5-.06a6.07 6.07 0 0 0 2.06-1.06A13.55 13.55 0 0 0 30 22.4a12.26 12.26 0 0 0 1.2-6.56c-.08-.45-.06-.9.03-1.34l.11-.3c.11-.2.27-.22.38 0 .1.22.19.44.24.67.22 1.12.29 2.25.2 3.39a16.62 16.62 0 0 1-1.36 5.32 12.67 12.67 0 0 1-3.33 4.52c-.47.41-.92.81-1.4 1.2a17.31 17.31 0 0 1-6.4 2.6c-.96.16-1.94.22-2.92.18-.48 0-.97-.03-1.45-.05a11.26 11.26 0 0 1-3.2-.65 22.73 22.73 0 0 1-4.25-2 12.57 12.57 0 0 1-3.93-3.8c-.5-.73-.94-1.5-1.3-2.3a.31.31 0 0 0-.23-.18 1.8 1.8 0 0 1-1.21-1.02A17.62 17.62 0 0 1 0 16c.01-.82.09-1.63.22-2.43.16-1.1.43-2.16.81-3.2.34-.9.82-1.74 1.42-2.5.35-.44.63-.93.97-1.37A15.29 15.29 0 0 1 12.16.83C12.83.67 13.5.5 14.18.37a27.63 27.63 0 0 1 4-.37c2.9-.04 5.76.83 8.15 2.47.27.17.52.38.73.62.15.18.26.41.3.65.01.06.05.1.1.15.56.55 1.17 1.07 1.7 1.66a7.75 7.75 0 0 1 1.76 3.21 3.85 3.85 0 0 1-.28 2.93c-.4.67-.95 1.22-1.62 1.62a4 4 0 0 1-2.52.68 3.45 3.45 0 0 1-2.24-.95 21.4 21.4 0 0 0-2.02-1.85c-.47-.36-.96-.7-1.45-1.02a5.3 5.3 0 0 0-1.93-.7 9.79 9.79 0 0 0-2.35-.13A8.06 8.06 0 0 0 11.75 11a8.82 8.82 0 0 0-2.47 2.9 6.42 6.42 0 0 0-.63 2.2 12 12 0 0 0-.12 1.41c.04 1.36.4 2.68 1.03 3.88.48.93 1.1 1.76 1.87 2.48.7.63 1.48 1.17 2.32 1.62.96.51 2.02.82 3.1.9a8.45 8.45 0 0 0 4.18-.63c.63-.3 1.22-.69 1.73-1.16a9.8 9.8 0 0 0 2.18-2.7c.21-.36.36-.77.54-1.15l.17-.35.13-.15"/></svg>
-<h4>Low Attrition</h4>
+<h4>Retention &amp; ROI</h4>
-Talent retention and high per-seat ROI
+Low attrition and high per-seat performance
 </div>

 </div>